klyte45/CS2-EuisToolkit/README.md

-# Cities Skylines 2 React Toolkit
+# Cities Skylines 2 EUIS Toolkit

-This is a utility project to help building UI for mods from Cities Skylines 2.
+This is a utility project to help building UI for mods from Cities Skylines 2 with the Extra UI Screens mod - EUIS.
 CS2 uses Coherent UI as engine, based on Chromium web browser standards but with limitations.
 This package was created to help with some of them, as well offers some styling matching the game CSS.

 ## Installation instructions